megha-krish/NourishDay/README.md

 ## What I'd Improve With More Time

-- **Larger dataset** — more meals, especially for Indian, Asian, and vegan combinations
+- **Larger dataset** — more meals, especially for Indian, Asian, and vegan/vegetarian combinations
 - **Single meal regeneration** — swap just one meal slot instead of regenerating the full plan
 - **Daily history** — store the last 7 days of meal plans in localStorage
+- **User Login** - have users make multiple accounts and log-in to see their account history
 - **Allergy support** — free-text allergy input beyond the preset restriction tags
 - **Better calorie matching** — combine multiple smaller items to hit calorie targets more precisely
 - **Unheart from meal card** — currently you remove saved meals from the Saved Meals page; ideally the heart button would toggle directly from the meal card